MichaelHaussmann/spil/docs/faq.md

 Human-readable Identifier ("Natural Key") vs Generated Unique ID (UUID).
 That is the (tough) question.

-For the Sid, the name of an item becomes its unique ID.
+In Spil, the name of an item becomes its unique ID.
 `hamlet/s/sq010/sh0010/layout/v012/p/mov` instead of `74fbd636–4fc5–11e9–91a2-ecb1d74481b4`.

 While this has an obvious advantage on readability and simplicity, it comes at a price.